yaeloss/Bitcoin-Model-Policies/README.md

 \
 Edits, modifications, and additions are welcome by all.
 Doing so helps better crowdsource the most appropriate and beneficial rules on digital assets such as Bitcoin and its crypto-offspring, as well as any industries, projects, or protocols that may support them.\
 \
 Considering the complex nature of digital assets and decentralized blockchain technology, there are inevitably concerns that are not addressed by these model policies.
-However, this repository should serve as collection of templates for future action and language, while remaining loyal to the consumer-friendly principles of open and decentralized blockchains and related industries.
+However, this repository should serve as collection of templates for future action and language, while remaining loyal to the consumer-friendly principles of open and decentralized blockchains and related industries.\
+\
+Learn more about the Consumer Choice Center at <a href="https://consumerchoicecenter.org">consumerchoicecenter.org</a>.